jussihi/PUBG-map-hack/README.md

 # Changelog

 * 10.10.2017 Added kernel driver code.
 It should work out the box.
-I used VS2015 and it's KMDF tools to dev / compile it.
+I used VS2015 and its KMDF tools to dev / compile it.

 * 9.10.2017 Added the usermode app barebones.
 It does not work or compile yet.
 I will need to work on it for some more hours first.